-The calculation of depreciation and amortization charge, as well as depreciation and amortization rates is based on the economic useful life of property, equipment and intangible assets.
+The calculation of depreciation and amortization charge, as well as depreciation and amortization rates is based on the useful lives of property, equipment and intangible assets.
 Once a year, the Company assesses the economic useful life based on the current estimates.